 (1) Separate accounts and other consists of AUM we manage in or through vehicles other than Artisan Funds or Artisan Global Funds.
-This AUM includes assets we manage in traditional separate accounts, as well as assets we manage in Artisan-branded collective investment trusts and in Artisan Private Funds.
-As of March 31, 2023, AUM for certain strategies include the following amounts for which Artisan Partners provides investment models to managed account sponsors (reported on a one-month lag): Artisan Sustainable Emerging Markets \$53 million.
+This AUM includes assets we manage in traditional separate accounts, Artisan-branded collective investment trusts and Artisan Private Funds, as well as assets under advisement related to investment models for which we provide consulting advice but do not have discretionary investment authority.

-(2) Net client cash flows excludes Artisan Funds' income and capital gain distributions that were not reinvested.
+$^{(2)}$ Net client cash flows excludes Artisan Funds' income and capital gain distributions that were not reinvested.